Walter Staunton Mack Jr.: Biography

 After the war, he became a salesman with the Bedford Mills textile firm, and rose to its presidency in 1926.
 Five years later, he resigned to enter the investment banking business.
 During the Great Depression, he gained a reputation as a businessman and financer who could turn around troubled companies.
 He and his companies would pump money into failing firms where they saw promise, after gaining stock options and a say in management.
-It was while working with the Loft's candy chain that Mr. Mack discovered its Pepsi syrup and saw its potential.
+It was while working with the Loft's candy chain that Mack discovered its Pepsi syrup and saw its potential.

 Over the years, he also was active in New York civic affairs and in the Republican Party.
 He ran unsuccessfully for the state Senate from Manhattan in 1932 and worked on New York Mayor Fiorello LaGuardia's mayoral campaigns.
 He also served as chairman of the New York County Republican Committee and was active in most Republican presidential races from the early 1940s to the early 1960s.

-In his later years, Mr. Mack was a vocal advocate for older workers.
+In his later years, Mack was a vocal advocate for older workers.
 "Work keeps me alive, as it does a great many people," he testified before the House Select Committee on Aging in 1981.
 He remained active in business ventures until about two years ago.

 He died on March 18, 1990, of heart disease at his home in Manhattan, New York City.